 The key is to do work on your thinking at the level of discomfort.
 I encourage you to get help with changing your thinking and learn to manage difficult emotions.
 This is the work I have been doing and, oh, how I wish I had known how to do this stuff sooner.
 Dive into your Bible and do some studying on the mind and on thinking.
 Get a counselor to work through some of this with a trained guide.
 Feel free to jump in our Facebook Nutrition Encouragement and Support group.

-In my next post I will be writing about grit.
+Read more about growing your grit here.
 Grit is a key ingredient in pushing past discomfort and learning to stop quitting on yourself.
 I just finished the book Grit: The Power of Passion and Perseverance.
-I will link it here as soon as I finish it.
 You can also sign up for my email newsletter so you don’t miss a post.

 We are bombarded with distraction every day: busyness, stress, social media, and an abundance of information.
 Our minds are a torrent of thoughts.
 A meditation practice can help us train our minds to move beyond the superficial noise and practice inner contemplation.
 I have often felt that one reason I don’t hear the still small voice of God is that I am not quiet long enough to listen.

 The Bible mentions meditation more than 50 times.
 The Hebrew words for meditation meant listening to God’s words, reflecting on His work, reviewing what He has done.
 Meditation is a practice of hearing God’s voice so that we can obey His words.
 We live in a physical world and many times we forget that we live in a spiritual world as well.
 Meditation is taking time to connect with the Divine and enjoy communion with Him.
 Jesus frequently drew away from the crowds to spend time in prayer and meditation.